Irregular HeartBeat

 About Irregular Heartbeat

-Heart Function
+Heart function

 Heart rhythm is coordinated by the heart's own electrical system.
-With each heartbeat, an electrical impulse begins at the sinus or sinoatrial (SA) node, the heart's natural pacemaker.
+With each heartbeat, an electrical impulse begins at the sinus, or sinoatrial (SA) node, the heart's natural pacemaker.
 The SA node produces the electrical impulses, which set the rate and rhythm of the heartbeat.
 The impulse spreads through the right and left atrial walls, causing them to contract and force blood into the ventricles.
 This impulse reaches the atrioventricular (AV) node, which acts as an electrical bridge carrying impulses from the atria to the ventricles after a brief delay.

-From the AV node, the impulse travels through a fiber pathway that sends the impulse into the ventricles causing them to contract.
-The contraction forces blood out of the heart to the lungs and body and the semilunar valves close.
+From the AV node, the impulse travels through a fiber pathway that sends the impulse into the ventricles, causing them to contract.
+The contraction forces blood out of the heart to the lungs and body, and the semilunar valves close.

-How to Measure Pulse
+How to measure pulse

-Please read on to learn more about the symptoms of irregular heartbeat.
+Read on to learn more about the symptoms of irregular heartbeat.

 Symptoms of Irregular Heartbeat